-- WARNING: A qualified service person must connect heater to gas supply.
-Follow all local codes. - (National Pipe Thread) inlet connection to the pressure regulator.
+⚠ (National Pipe Thread) inlet connection to the pressure regulator.
 Use of floor mounting feet will require you to use a 3/8 NPT street elbow to make gas connection.

 CAUTION: Never connect heater directly to the Propane supply.
-This heater requires an external regulator (not supplied).
+This heater requires an external regulator.(which is attached to the supplied hose).
 Install the external regulator between the heater and Propane/LP supply.

-The installer must supply an external regulator.
 The external regulator will reduce the incoming gas pressure to between 11 and 14 inches of water.
 If you do not reduce incoming gas pressure heater regulator damage could occur.
 Install external regulator with the vent pointing down.
 Pointing the vent down protects it from freezing rain or sleet.